hol137/doc-latex/README.md

 |Scientific publication Format  |[e-journal.sty](e-journal.sty)| [main.tex](main.tex )       |[latexonline.cc main.tex](https://latexonline.cc/compile?git=https%3A%2F%2Fgithub.com%2Fhol137%2Fdoc-latex&target=main.tex&command=pdflatex)      |
 |Scientific publication Test  |[e-journal.sty](e-journal.sty)| [test.tex](test.tex )       |[latexonline.cc test.tex](https://latexonline.cc/compile?git=https%3A%2F%2Fgithub.com%2Fhol137%2Fdoc-latex&target=test.tex&command=pdflatex)      |

-This project is based on a template by **Alex Liberzon** (@alexlib) that can be found in [here](https://github.com/alexlib/tau_thesis_lyx_template).
-Compared to Liberzon's original template, this version contains enhancements and new features including:

-1. Adherence to the engineering department updated requirements.
-2. A facelift for the title page
-3. Nomenclature support
-4. Beautiful dedication page
-5. Definition and Theorem style
-6. With minimal changes it can be used as Ph.D dissertation template
-7. Bare Latex - LyX free.

-We have made an effort to include an example for every possible type of element needed in a scientific publication or engineerig thesis (table, figure, nomenclatures, numbering, theorem, definition, etc).

 **The project files:**
 ======

 - 1.0 **e-journal.sty** - the journal style file.
 - 2.0 **main.tex** - the main template file.